crazypriyanshu/ecomm/productCatalog/README.md

 After version 1:

 Service -> Model -> Controllers -> Dtos
-meaning service can send Models as response to Controllers but controller should
+meaning service can send Models as response to Controllers but controller should be sending out DTO's only to client